 2018 Porsche Cayenne gets revised styling, improved features and new equipment onboard

-Porsche showed the world what the 2018 Cayenne would look like at the ongoing Frankfurt Motor Show.
-It is available for order in Germany and has prices starting at €74,828 (Rs.
+Porsche showed the world what the 2018 Cayenne would look like at the 2017 Frankfurt Motor Show in September.
+It has been made available for order in Germany then on and has prices starting at €74,828 (Rs.
 57.04 lakh).
 The design language is rather evolutionary as we informed before as the front end features new LED headlamps and bigger air intakes.

 As for the powertrain, the global luxury SUV comes with a 3.0-litre turbo V6 engine which is good enough to produce a maximum power output of 340 PS and 450 Nm torque.
 It is mated to a new eight-speed automatic transmission sending power to all four wheels.
 The 2018 Porsche Cayenne is rated to go from zero to 100 kmph in just 5.9 seconds with the optional Sport Chrono Package on.

 The Cayenne S gets a 2.9-litre twin-turbo V6 pushing out 440 PS and 550 Nm peak torque.
 It shaves a second from the above model courtesy of 100 more horsepower from 0-100 kmph.
 It is claimed to have a top speed of 265 kmph.
 The German manufacturer used extensive aluminium while building the new Cayenne, thus it weighs 65 kilos lighter than the outgoing model.

 It tips the weighing scale at nearly 2 tonnes and gains a new Porsche Surface Coated Brakes with cast-iron disc and special tungsten-carbide coating for additional stopping power and reduction in friction.
 The significant driver assistance systems made available are include Night Vision Assist, Lane Change Assist, Lane Keeping Assist, adaptive cruise control and Traffic Jam Assist.